deivse/3dgs_monocular_depth_init/plan.md

 # Questions for Monday

 - Suggestions where to look for error with low number of sfm points reprojected into image bounds
-- Show pointclouds - very bad alignment between predicted depths from different images in scenes other than garden
+- Show pointclouds - very bad alignment between predicted depths from different images in some scenes